 Hot posts are already getting replies — you’re late.
 Sort by “New” and check every 2-3 hours during business hours.
 High-intent posts get buried fast.

-Where manual searching breaks down
+Where does manual searching break down?

 | Subreddits monitored | Time/day (manual) | Posts reviewed | Leads found |